Crown Crystal Glass History & Gallery (Aug 2023)

 • ‘Wyndam’ including vases, bowls, compotes, jugs, tumblers, stemware, decanters, trays, powder bowls, perfume bottles, pin trays, candlesticks, cream jugs, sugar bowls, jewel boxes, brushes, combs, mirrors, table lamps and baskets.

-Crown Crystal Glass Co easily produced more than 1,000 homeware items, but Australia still imported glass from USA (Hazel Atlas) and Europe during the same time.
-Some lovely amber art deco styled items that I had thought were Crown Crystal turned out to be Czech glass by Stolzle.
+Crown Crystal Glass Co easily produced more than 1,000 homeware items, but Australia still imported glass from USA (Hazel Atlas & Libby) and Europe during the same time.
+Lots of glass items in Australian kitchens came from USA, and some lovely amber art deco styled items that I had thought were Crown Crystal turned out to be Czech glass by Stolzle.

 OR if you are looking for Carnival Glass try https://www.carnivalglassworldwide.com/crown-crystal.html